 This condition has a name, phytophotodermatitis (or PPD for short), and is more common than you think.
 PPD is tricky, because it doesn’t always show up immediately.
 But, it will, eventually.
 When it does, you’ll recognize it: you’ll see red rashes and brown discolourations that worsen the hyperpigmentation you were trying to correct.
 Ironic, isn’t it?

 Oh, in case you were wondering, these phototoxic compounds can be removed from citrus oils during the processing phase, so not all of them are necessarily bad.
 But, there’s no way you can remove them at home.
 So, never ever put lemons on your skin and then go out into the sun unprotected.
 Never.

 The Bottom Line

 Lemons are delicious little treats, but when it comes to skincare, they’re too unpredictable.
 The risks aren’t worth the benefits, so keep them away from your face (and the rest of your body).
-Drink up their juice, instead.
-That does you a world of good.

 Take The Guesswork Out Of Skincare Shopping

 Get access to the “Pro Skincare Library” for exclusive skincare routine “cheat sheets” and tricks to help you navigate the beauty aisles jungle like a pro and immediately know what to pick off the shelves to achieve the gorgeous skin of your dreams - even when you’re drowning in an endless sea of skincare products.